-We will then take blood on three further visits during the year, to see how long the vaccine lasts for.
+We will take blood on three or four further visits during the year, to see how long the vaccine lasts for.
 All visits will happen outside school time (they make take place in school holidays).
+One of these blood tests may take place between your vaccinations.